Tendus/SomeUnityAddressableManager/README.md

 * Needs to account for the active player's Device performance/specification.
   * Autocaching and Preloading was setup specifically for this, so if the game is running on a semi-decent phone it would help remove the load times for certain menus.
   * The crowning achievement for this whole setup was learning that someone was able to play our game on a phone with only 2GB of RAM.
-* The ability to wholly seperate the Characters and Events from the built Game so we can push updates for them not through a new build of the game but by simply updating the Asset Bundles on our CDN (Content Delivery Network).
+* The ability to wholly seperate the Items, Characters, and Events from the built Game so we can push updates for them not through a new build of the game but by simply updating the Asset Bundles on our CDN (Content Delivery Network).

 To achieve all this I created a few types of scripts to help handle the Addressables:
 * The "AssetBundleBridge" script to act as the primary manager.
 It would handle the Loading/Unloading of the assets and Cache the Loaded AssetReferences into a dictionary lookup if applicable